adamsilver/fdpb/04-Login.md

 Take a shopping basket page.
 Below the basket details, there is a *checkout* button.
 Clicking it, takes the user to beginning of the checkout flow.
 However, if they are logged out, they're prompted to login.

-As discussed in chapter 2, we provide a checkout specific layout with a minimal header to streamline that process.
-We should ensure the login form should be given the same treatment, as the user should still feel as though they are in checkout.
-After all this is what they clicked.
+As discussed in chapter 2, we used a checkout-specific layout&mdash;one with a minimal header to streamline that process.
+The login form should be given the same treatment, as the user should feel like they are in checkout, having clicked *checkout* after all.

-This is what we did for Kidly:

 ![Forced to login](./images/kidly-login.png)

 This reinforces that the user is midway through a process and helps them focus.
-That's the reason for the dedicated checkout layout in the first place.
+That's the reason for the checkout layout exists in the first place.

 Conversely, Tesco don't do this.
-When the user adds a product to their basket, they are taken somewhere else, that feels more out of context which is disorientating.
+When the user adds a product to their basket, they are taken prompted to login&mdash;somewhere out of context which feels somewhat disorientating.

 ![Forced to login](./images/tesco-logged-out.png)